 After asking Priya’s parent’s permission Ashu booked a surprise holiday to Santorini.
 “He didn’t tell me where we were staying or what we were doing,” Says Priya.
 “I arrived at our hotel to discover he’d booked the most amazing suite with a jacuzzi and a balcony overlooking the sea and the island’s volcano.
 We went on a wine tour the next day and afterwards stopped at a hotel for dinner.
 I was told the restaurant was right at the top and, after climbing flights of stairs, we came to a single table on a terrace with a bunch of flowers on it.
 Then I turned round to find Ashu on one knee holding a little box!
 We enjoyed the best meal I’ve ever had while watching the sunset.”

 Dress shopping delights

-“I tried Lux first and instantly fell in love.
+At the WED2B bridal shop in London, Priya found a dress from The Signature Collection – “I tried Lux first and instantly fell in love.
 I’d never imagined that such a figure-hugging style would complement my body shape so much.
 I didn’t even bother trying on the other dresses!
 This was one of the quickest decisions I’d ever made as I’m usually so indecisive.
-It felt like the dress was made just for me and it fitted like a glove.
+It felt like the dress was made just for me and it fitted like a glove.”

 “I loved everything about it; the detail on the back and the neck, the fit, the feeling when I wore it.
 I didn’t want to take it off at the end of my wedding day!
 It truly made me feel like a princess and I couldn’t have imagined a more stunning dress.”